tianna-spears/factorial_feature/README.md

-This is a project to practice Intermediate Javascript with a focus on test-driven development using Mocha testing.
-Other topics also practiced during this project are using the assert module, mocha testing library to drive development using tests that follow the setup, exercise, and verification test phases.
+This is a project by Codecademy to practice Intermediate Javascript with a focus on test-driven development using Mocha.
 This is Unit 4/5 of the Front-End Developer Career Path.

+Other topics practiced during this project:
+- Mocha keyword (Describe, It, Assert)
+- TDD cycle (Red, Green, Refactor)
+- Mocha test phases (Setup, Exercise, Verify)

 The index_test.js and index.js code was built by me.